LIS

 18VAC80-20-80.
 Examinations.

-A. All examinations required for licensure shall be approved by the board and administered by the board, a testing service acting on behalf of the board, or another governmental agency or organization.
+A. All examinations required for licensure must be approved by the board and administered by the board, a testing service acting on behalf of the board, or another governmental agency or organization.

-B. The candidate for examination shall follow all rules established by the board with regard to conduct at the examination.
-Such rules shall include any written instructions communicated prior to the examination date and any instructions communicated at the site, either written or oral, on the date of the examination.
-Failure to comply with all rules established by the board with regard to conduct at the examination shall be grounds for denial of the application.
+B. The candidate for examination must follow all rules established by the board with regard to conduct at the examination.
+Such rules include any written instructions communicated prior to the examination date and any instructions communicated at the site, either written or oral, on the date of the examination.
+Failure to comply with all rules established by the board with regard to conduct at the examination will be grounds for denial of the application.

-1. The applicant shall pass each section of the written and practical examination administered by the board.
-Candidates failing one or more sections of the written or practical examination will be required to retake only those sections failed.
+1. The applicant must pass each section of the practical examination administered by the board.
+Candidates failing one or more sections of the practical examination will be required to retake only those sections failed.

-2. Any candidate failing to achieve a passing score on all sections in two years from the initial test date must reapply as a new applicant for licensure and repeat all sections of the written and practical examination.
+2. Any candidate failing to achieve a passing score on all examinations within two years from the date the board finds the candidate eligible for examination must reapply as a new applicant for licensure and repeat all examinations.

 Statutory Authority